sitharavpk/Coffee-Data-Analysis/README.md

 # Coffee-Data-Analysis
-This project only uses Microsoft Excel for Data Cleaning, Analysing and Visualization.
+Data Cleaning, Analysing and Visualization using `Microsoft Excel` alone.
 Pivot Table is used for analysing the data.

 Dataset : [Coffee Sales](https://github.com/mochen862/excel-project-coffee-sales/blob/main/coffeeOrdersData.xlsx)